TykTechnologies/tyk-demo/deployments/portal-backstage/README.md

 ./up.sh portal-backstage
 ```

 **Note**: The first time the bootstrap is run, it will build the Backstage container image.
-This process can take a while (~5 minutes on a 2020 MacBook Pro), but this is a one-time process as the resulting image is cached and reused for future deployments.
+This process can take a while (~5 minutes on a 2020 MacBook Pro), but it's a one-time process, as the resulting image is cached and reused for subsequent deployments.

 ## Configuration